sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > Brought..." move, and say what kind of equipment you had with you.
 >
 > If that equipment is something you return to your backpack after use,
-> write it down on a card and move the tokens from your Pack stack onto
+> write it down on a card and move a token from your Pack stack onto
 > the card.
 If the equipment gets consumed immediately when you use it,
 > the tokens just move back on top of your Speed stack.
 >
 > Similarly, if you lose an item during your adventuring, you lose the card,
 > but the token goes back onto your Speed stack.
 Tokens move on and off
-> your Speed stack as you acquire and drop items.
+> your Speed stack as you gain and lose items.

 #### Aside: A feather can make you slower